Alopecia: When Dogs Lose Hair

-Alopecia is any underlying condition that causes hair loss in your dog’s coat.
+Alopecia is any underlying condition that causes hair loss in your dogโs coat.
 Learn more about alopecia, its causes, and how to treat it here.

 Alopecia refers to any type of disorder that causes hair deficiency in a dog’s coat.
 Pet owners commonly identify complete hair loss with alopecia, which can include patterns or random occurrences of bald patches or larger areas of hair loss.
-But alopecia also encompasses issues that affect regrowth of the hair shaft or inhibit hair growth.
+But alopecia also encompasses issues that affect the regrowth of the hair shaft or inhibit hair growth.

 Alopecia can occur anywhere on a dog’s coat, including the face, tail base, back, torso, and legs.
 Hair loss in dogs can also affect all breeds, independent of age and gender.
-Breeds with a proclivity to certain types of alopecia include doberman pinschers, boxers, bulldogs, airedale terriers, pomeranians, chow chows, miniature poodles, samoyeds, and siberian huskies.
+Breeds with a proclivity to certain types of alopecia include Doberman pinschers, boxers, bulldogs, airedale terriers, Pomeranians, chow chows, miniature poodles, Samoyeds, and Siberian huskies.

 The key to treating alopecia depends on its underlying cause, which must be diagnosed by a veterinarian.